 When I take all of this, what I see is that horses are my life practice.
 They have gifted me with insight and self-reflection.
 They prompt me to learn more about myself and how I operate in the world so that I can be the best horseperson possible.
 Best person possible.

 Horses and life.
 They are impossible to separate.
 I know there are many people out there who feel the same and chances are you are one of those people.
 I’m excited to adventure with you!

 I get to tie all the threads together- the mental and emotional skills we need- and present them in a way that allows you to develop a wholehearted and fulfilling relationship with your horse, no matter what you want to do together.

-As a qualified and successful equestrian mental skills and mindset coach, Jane has worked with both competitive and recreational horse riders all over the world, inspiring them to new levels of confidence, connection and performance.
+As a qualified and successful equestrian mental skills, mindset & movement coach, Jane has worked with both competitive and recreational horse riders all over the world, inspiring them to new levels of confidence, connection and performance.

 Jane is a: